 “To see this formula actually working was really inspiring,” said Gilbert Choi, a graduate student in the Knowles lab and lead author on the work.
 Once he identified a successful catalyst system, he explored the scope of the reaction and its mechanism.

 The researchers think that the reaction starts with one of the catalysts, a compound called dibutylphosphate, tugging on a hydrogen atom, which lengthens and weakens the N-H bond.
 At the same time, the other catalyst, known as a light-activated iridium complex, targets the weakened bond and plucks off one electron from the two-electron bond, slicing it down the middle.

 Once the bond is split, the reactive nitrogen intermediate goes on to form a new carbon-nitrogen bond, giving rise to structurally complex products.
 This finding builds on work the Knowles lab published earlier this year, also in the Journal of the American Chemical Society, on a similar reaction that used a more sensitive catalyst system.

 Their research has laid a solid foundation for PCET catalysis as a platform for developing new reactions.
 “My sincere view is that ideas are a lot more valuable than reactions,” Knowles said.
 “I’m optimistic that people can use these ideas and do things that we hadn’t even considered.”

 Read the abstract: Choi, G. J.; Knowles, R. R. “Catalytic Alkene Carboamination Enabled by Oxidative Proton-Coupled Electron Transfer.”
 2015, J. Am.
 Chem.
 Soc., Article ASAP.

-This work was supported by the National Institutes of Health (grant no. GM098299), and by Princeton University start-up funds.
+This work was supported by Princeton University and the National Institutes of Health (R01 GM113105).